-Written on March 07, 2014 by Paul Doyle, The Hartford Courant
+Written March 7, 2014 by Paul Doyle, The Hartford Courant

 When Connie Mack left his hometown of East Brookfield, Mass., to embark on a baseball career, his journey began in Connecticut.